LewentalDigital/linux-conf/README.md

 ```

 ### /etc/pam.d/system.local-login
-To enable fingerprint login in terminal add the following lines
+To enable fingerprint login in terminal add the following lines at the top
 ```
 auth		sufficient  	pam_fprintd_grosshack.so
-auth		sufficient  	pam_unix.so try_first_pass nullok
 ```

+You can also modify other files in /etc/pam.d/{login,su,sudo,gdm,lightdm} in the same way.
+For example /etc/pam.d/polkit-1 for polkit based authentication (GNOME & many other desktop environments).
+If /etc/pam.d/polkit-1 does not exist, copy it from /usr/lib/pam.d/polkit-1

 ## GSETTINGS
 ```